-Our foster parents quite literally can save an animal’s life.
-Often we are faced with requests to take animals that we do not have space for in the building.
-But if we can find a foster for that animal, we can accept the animal into our system, keeping that animal from being surrendered to a municipal shelter or even dumped on the street.
+Our foster parents quite literally save an animal’s life.
+Often we are faced with requests to take animals that we do not have space for in the building, or who are too young or ill to be ready for adoption.
+But if we find foster placements for those animals, we can generally accept that animal into our care, providing them with life-altering veterinary care, and prevent that animal from being surrendered to a municipal shelter or even dumped on the street.

 HSMSC provides all supplies (food, dishes, pee pads, litter box, litter, scoop, toys, beds, carrier and/or kennel, collar/harness/leash, medications if necessary) for foster pets, and provides all veterinary care, including routine preventative care, for our foster pets.